Access the database

 Articles 28-11 to 28-13 of the LFS contain special provisions that are applicable to central account keepers whose activity is to keep issuance accounts for dematerialised securities.

-An authorisation as specialised PFS may, in general, be granted to natural or legal persons in the form of a public entity or a commercial company.
+An authorisation as specialised PFS may, in general, be granted to natural or legal persons in the form of a public-law institution (établissement de droit public) or a commercial company.
 However, most categories of specialised PFS require that the applicant be a legal person.
-Please refer to the legal provisions of the LFS applicable to the categories which are sought in order to determine the required legal form.
+Please refer to the legal provisions of the LFS applicable to the categories of specialised PFS which are sought in order to adopt the required legal form.

 Specialised PFS shall prove that they have a subscribed and fully paid-up share capital of not less than EUR 50,000.
 Depending on the category of specialised PFS for which the authorisation is sought, the required minimum share capital may amount to up to EUR 730,000.
 Please consult the relevant legal provisions of the LFS in order to determine the minimum share capital required for the categories of specialised PFS you seek.

 An applicant, which is a legal person, shall prove that its central administration and its registered office are located in Luxembourg.
 An applicant, who is a natural person, shall prove that s/he effectively conducts business in Luxembourg and that his/her central administration is in Luxembourg.